 Make sure your dog is microchipped and your details are up to date.
 Dogs spend a greater portion of their time outdoors during summer either exercising with us, exploring in the parks or going on holidays with us.
 Should you and your pet become separated for any reason, a microchip will ensure they can be returned to you in a timely manner.

-If you notice any unusual behaviour in your pet please contact your vet or call the webvet advice line.
+If you notice any unusual behaviour in your pet please contact your vet or call Greencross Webvet for advice.